RobRob7/GLSL-Viewer/README.md

 # GLSL-Viewer
-A web-based application for creating and testing fragment shaders using WebGL + GLSL.
+A lightweight web-based application that lets you write, edit, and visualize GLSL fragment shaders in real time.
+Built with JavaScript and WebGL, this tool provides an interactive shader editor with instant preview, syntax highlighting, and error feedback.
+This tool is perfect for experimenting with shader effects or learning GLSL basics.

 ### Requirements:
 - WebGL compatible browser